OREGON PEER TRAINING & INNOVATIONS CENTER

 PeerZone Facilitator Training

-We train their employees to become PeerZone facilitators.
+We train your employees to facilitate PeerZone workshops.

-They facilitate PeerZone workshops as part of their employment.
+Employees facilitate PeerZone workshops as a billable service and part of their employment.

-We provide the facilitators with a website, resources, support and monthly group teleconferences.
+We provide facilitators with a website, resources, on-demand support, and monthly group teleconferences.

 Self-Care and Wellness